 – When doing fingers, go really easy and hold them in a claw shape so the tan covers the creases.

 – Then take your big, fluffy brush and go over them again, making sure to focus on the entire wrist area, tops of hands and down to the fingers and in between them.
+Blending is the business.

-– Just remember, don’t try feel you need to have your hands and feet as dark as the rest of you.
+– Just remember, feel you need to have your hands and feet as dark as the rest of you.
 As a general rule, even with a natural tan, these areas are a little lighter.

 Rear view: I’m not gonna lie, I get one of my kids to do this.
 I have bought a back applicator, but I reckon they’re pretty shitty to be honest.
 If you can’t get someone to help you, you can DIY one by tying your mitt to the head of a long-handled body brush with a hair tie or elastic band.
 You don’t have to get it totally perfect, just make sure all your skin is covered and it should wash off ok.